Is the overtraining syndrome a fact or fantasy, almost no other word in muscle mags or gym gossip gets as much negative press as overtraining

 Failing to respect these signs and correct them, will bring an end to muscle and strength gains including gains of any kind.

 Overtraining can affect each individual differently it's not something that happens overnight.
-Here are seven signs you may encounter if your body is beginning to enter an over-trained state.
+Here might be a few signs you may encounter if your feel your body is beginning to enter an over-trained state.

-Try to manage your training, a healthy diet and include rest and recovery from your training all as one; to prevent these symptoms promotes training interest, encouraging continued strength and muscle growth
+Try to manage your training, a healthy diet including rest and recovery from your training all as one; to prevent these symptoms promotes training interest, encouraging continued strength and muscle growth.

 Overtraining, The myth: